The Affordable For-Sale Housing Program makes it possible for low- and moderate-income families to buy a home at a price

 You also need to be a first-time homebuyer (cannot have owned a home in the last 3 years) to buy one of these affordable for-sale homes.
-However, you cannot own a home at the time you purchase one of the affordable for-sale units.
+No all-cash buyers.
+Asset limitations applicable.
 Please note that SDHC First-Time Homebuyer Program loans and grants cannot be used in conjunction with the Affordable For-Sale Housing Program.
 You will work with a loan officer from our Participating Lender List to obtain approval for the first trust deed loan.

 There are homes in six developments with long-term affordability requirements that are currently owned by families and individuals.
 When the current owner sells the property, it must be sold to an eligible buyer.

-SDHC maintains an interest list for affordable for-sale homes as a courtesy to help to identify potential buyers who may qualify to purchase one of the homes.
-However, homeowners may sell these affordable homes to any buyer that meets program requirements, regardless of whether they are on the interest list.
+SDHC maintains an interest list for affordable for-sale homes as a courtesy to help identify potential buyers who may qualify to purchase one of the homes.
+However, homeowners may sell these affordable homes to any buyer who meets program requirements, regardless of whether they are on the interest list.

 If you are interested in purchasing a home in one of these developments, please complete a Pre-qualification Application package and upload income verification documents.
 Valid income verification documents include: paystubs, Social Security award letter, child support order, or if self-employed, a profit and loss statement and tax returns for the last three years.
 After submission of a complete application and income verification documents, you will receive an email in 7-10 business days informing you of your eligibility.
 If eligible, your name will be placed on the interest list and we will email you when a unit becomes available to purchase.